Xyehtz/Piolin.js/README.md

   ![ezgif com-resize](https://github.com/Xyehtz/Piolin.js/assets/33993070/7f711769-e4ed-4530-b200-018c5fbdd733)

-Is very important to note that the commands of this bot are made using "/", thus every command inside of this project will use the `SlashCommandBuilder()` library from Discord.js, in the server this would look somthing like this.
+Is very important to note that the commands of this bot are made using "/", thus every command inside of this project will use the `SlashCommandBuilder()` library from Discord.js, in the server this would look something like this.

 ![image](https://github.com/Xyehtz/Piolin.js/assets/33993070/bbb338ca-0ea7-4155-bd2f-7fee0b417dd8)

 #### EmbedNeeds

-Inside this folder you can find another three folders which have the same name as the three greeting types of commands, then inside of every folder you'll find three .js files with the same name, being the first one `embedDescription.js`, the second one `embedImages.js`, and the last one `embedTitles.js`, inside of these files you'll find a lot of information related to the title of the embeds, the description of the embeds and the images used in the embeds, these are stored inside an array that is being exported to be used inside the embed builder code of the three comands.
+Inside this folder you can find another three folders which have the same name as the three greeting types of commands, then inside of every folder you'll find three .js files with the same name, being the first one `embedDescription.js`, the second one `embedImages.js`, and the last one `embedTitles.js`, inside of these files you'll find a lot of information related to the title of the embeds, the description of the embeds and the images used in the embeds, these are stored inside an array that is being exported to be used inside the embed builder code of the three commands.

 ### Validations

-This folder contains only one file, `devOnly.js`, a file that is created with the porpouse of validating if a user can or cannot use a command, in this case the file will obtain the user's ID and compare to the ID that is store inside of `USER_ID` in the .env file, if it doesn't match the ID it will send a message letting know the user that the command can only be used by developers, to use this validation inside of a command you'll need to write the following.
+This folder contains only one file, `devOnly.js`, a file that is created with the purpose of validating if a user can or cannot use a command, in this case the file will obtain the user's ID and compare to the ID that is store inside of `USER_ID` in the .env file, if it doesn't match the ID it will send a message letting know the user that the command can only be used by developers, to use this validation inside of a command you'll need to write the following.

   ```
   commandfordevelopers.js